 Okay, there aren't really three bands.
 In fact, there aren't any bands -- I made up the band descriptions just for amusement.
 For instance,

 one band is called Me 3! because the members are Me, Myself, and I.

 Except as noted, I am doing all of the vocal and instrumental parts.

-I play all of the lead and rhythm electric guitars (Gibson Les Paul and Fender Stratocaster) and acoustic guitars (Guild steel-string and Rodriguez nylon-string),
+I play all of the lead and rhythm electric guitars (Gibson Les Paul and Fender Stratocaster) and acoustic guitars (Guild and Taylor steel-string and Rodriguez nylon-string),

 as well as the bass guitar (Schechter Stiletto four-string).